airbnb/lottie-web/README.md

 Doing this you will have to handle the canvas clearing after each frame
 <br/>
 Another way to load animations is adding specific attributes to a dom element.
-You have to include a div and set it's class to bodymovin.
+You have to include a div and set it's class to bodymovin or lottie.
-If you do it before page load, it will automatically search for all tags with the class "bodymovin".
+If you do it before page load, it will automatically search for all tags with the class "bodymovin" or "lottie".
-Or you can call bodymovin.searchAnimations() after page load and it will search all elements with the class "bodymovin".
+Or you can call lottie.searchAnimations() after page load and it will search all elements with the class "bodymovin" or "lottie".
 <br/>
 - add the data.json to a folder relative to the html
 - create a div that will contain the animation.
 <br/>
  **Required**
  <br/>
- . a class called "bodymovin"
+ . a class called "bodymovin" or "lottie"
  . a "data-animation-path" attribute with relative path to the data.json
  <br/>
 **Optional**